Outer space: History of discovery

-Back in the 15th century, German theologian Nicolaus Cusanus speculated that the Universe lacked a center and a circumference.
-He believed that the Universe, while not infinite, could not be held as finite as it lacked any bounds within which it could be contained.
+In the 15th century, German theologian Nicolaus Cusanus speculated that the universe lacked a center and a circumference.
+He believed that the universe, while not infinite, could not be held as finite as it lacked any bounds within which it could be contained.
 These ideas led to speculations as to the infinite dimension of space by the Italian philosopher Giordano Bruno in the 16th century.
-He extended the Copernican heliocentric cosmology to the concept of an infinite Universe filled with a substance he called aether, which did not resist the motion of heavenly bodies.
+He extended the Copernican heliocentric cosmology to the concept of an infinite universe filled with a substance he called aether, which did not resist the motion of heavenly bodies.
 English philosopher William Gilbert arrived at a similar conclusion, arguing that the stars are visible to us only because they are surrounded by a thin aether or a void.
 This concept of an aether originated with ancient Greek philosophers, including Aristotle, who conceived of it as the medium through which the heavenly bodies move.

-The concept of a Universe filled with a luminiferous aether retained support among some scientists until the early 20th century.
+The concept of a universe filled with a luminiferous aether retained support among some scientists until the early 20th century.
 This form of aether was viewed as the medium through which light could propagate.
 In 1887, the Michelson–Morley experiment tried to detect the Earth's motion through this medium by looking for changes in the speed of light depending on the direction of the planet's motion.
 The null result indicated something was wrong with the concept.
 The idea of the luminiferous aether was then abandoned.
 It was replaced by Albert Einstein's theory of special relativity, which holds that the speed of light in a vacuum is a fixed constant, independent of the observer's motion or frame of reference.